 Master File Unit

 The Master File Unit is a 24/7 operation that is staffed by Fingerprint Analysts who are responsible for classifying, searching, analyzing, comparing, and evaluating fingerprints.
-Analysts use the Automated Fingerprint Identification System (AFIS).
-Analysts compare fingerprints from jail bookings that are submitted by the Corrections and Rehabilitation Department to determine identification, using current technology and traditional examination procedures.
+Analysts use the AFIS and compare fingerprints from jail bookings that are submitted by the Corrections and Rehabilitation Department to determine identification, using current technology and traditional examination procedures.
 Assistance is also provided to the Medical Examiner Department and to assist public citizens whose identity has been compromised and are the victims of identity theft.

-The AFIS (Automated Fingerprint Identification System) Unit is responsible for maintaining the biometric portion of the Fingerprint Identification Section.
-The AFIS database contains more than 1,580,000 tenprint records, 887,000 palm print records, and 190,000 latent fingerprint records.
-In 2013, there were 640 latent identifications made using the AFIS.
+The AFIS Unit is responsible for maintaining the biometric portion of the Fingerprint Identification Section.
+The AFIS database contains more than 1,748,000 tenprint records, 970,000 palm print records, and 229,000 latent fingerprint records.
+In 2014, there were over 900 latent identifications made using the AFIS.

 The Latent Unit

 The Latent Unit is responsible for evaluating and comparing physical evidence submitted from crime scenes for the presence of latent prints.
 Latent Fingerprint Examiners assigned to the Unit frequently use mechanical, chemical, and forensic light source methods to develop, visualize, and compare unknown latent prints to known standards using current AFIS technology and traditional examination procedures.